 My favorite place to have breakfast in New York is in Greenwich Village as well.
 Buvette Gastrothèque offers dishes with a French twist throughout the day.
 I regularly order a small breakfast from this cozy bistro or go there for a Sunday brunch.

 There are not that many hotels in Greenwich Village.
 Chains cannot be found here, but if you would like to stay in this district, there are some authentic hotels in different price ranges.
 Walker Hotel Greenwich Village is a nice hotel with good facilities and even rooms with balconies.
 Other options include the classic The Jane Hotel and Washington Square Hotel.

 Tours of Greenwich Village

 There are various tours of Greenwich Village.
 Taking a tour is a great way to get to know (part of) the city and hear stories and experiences from a local.
 You can explore Greenwich Village by taking one of these tours:

-- The Greenwich Village Food Tour and High Line Park is actually two tours in one.
+- The High Line Park Greenwich Village Food Tour is actually two tours in one.
 You’ll first enjoy a walk on the High Line Park to work up an appetite for the best bit of the tour: the food!
 You’ll stop at 6 (!) places for a snack.
 Warning: don’t eat breakfast!
 The tour lasts 3.5 hours.

-Book the Greenwich Village Food Tour and High Line Park here
+Book the High Line Park and Greenwich Village Food Tour here

 - The ‘Regular’ Greenwich Village Tour is a 2-hour historical tour of the neighbourhood.
 You’ll see where Bob Dylan and Janis Joplin performed, where the gay movement began and much more.